top of page

 Frederick Matthias Alexander

-Well-known students and clients of FM Alexander include the philosopher John Dewey, Aldous Huxley and George Bernard Shaw.
 Contemporary personalities such as Ralph Fiennes and Sting use the Alexander Technique for themselves:

-In the hands of a good teacher the technique is invaluable to anyone who seeks to maintain health, physical posture and alignment. ( Ralph Fiennes, actor)
+In the hands of a good teacher the Technique is invaluable to anyone who seeks to maintain health, physical posture and alignment.
+(Ralph Fiennes, actor)

 Consciousness